 Buddying for static requires multitasking skills and complete attentiveness.
 You need to keep an eye on a stopwatch, looking out for signs and returned signals, and keeping the diver in position, as well as coaching them if they want it.
-The practice of tapping the diver, usually on the shoulder, and looking for acknowledgement via a raised finger is employed to assess the diver’s consciousness and must be done at least every 15 seconds for the last third of their breath hold.
+The practice of tapping the diver, usually on the shoulder, and looking for acknowledgment via a raised finger is employed to assess the diver’s consciousness and must be done at least every 15 seconds for the last third of their breath-hold.

-- Ensure you know you the diver’s name.
-This may sound crazy, however time and time again I have seen the buddy look with horror at me half way through the diver’s breath hold and ask, “what’s their name again?!”
+- Ensure you know the diver’s name.
+This may sound crazy, however time and time again I have seen the buddy look with horror at me halfway through the diver’s breath-hold and ask, “what’s their name again?!”

 - Know how long they are going to hold their breath for, when they want to be tapped and where, and how they will return the signal.

 - Know what countdown they want and when (if at all) they want to be told how far into the breath-hold they are.
 Some divers prefer not to know how long they are holding their breath for, letting the buddy tap them at their own discretion.

 - If the diver is wearing a sufficiently buoyant wetsuit then they will usually choose to breathe up on their back.
 Help them roll gently into position and make sure their head does not bump the edge of the pool as they do so.